gtmacdonald/Godot-MCP/docs/command-reference.md

 - `diff_properties` (optional) - Only emit `set_property` ops when a value differs (default: true)
 - `apply` (optional) - Also apply the generated patch (default: false)

+When `diff_properties` is enabled, the server requests a lightweight property snapshot from Godot for only the properties present in `desired` (to avoid fetching full property dumps for every node).

 ## Editor Tools

 ### execute_editor_script